 Ready?
 Building a marketing plan starts from assessing category awareness.

 Step 1.
-Map category awareness: are you a guard dog, a sugar glider or a little bit of both?
+Map category awareness and category urgency: are you a guard dog, a sugar glider or a little bit of both?

 Join me on a (justified) detour with pets to illustrate this.
 You get a guard dog if you feel like you need to protect your property by someone who can also keep you company.
 You kind of know what to expect and how the business of getting and looking after a dog works.
 No amount of advertising or media stories will persuade you to get a dog if you don’t want a dog.
 In fact, if someone did advertise getting a dog, you’d probably be blind to this.